The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 1. LinkedIn native videos (feed video)

-LinkedIn native videos are videos you directly post on your LinkedIn timeline.
+LinkedIn native videos are shared directly on your LinkedIn timeline.
 They are commonly used by businesses and individuals due to their high level of engagement.
-Native videos attract more impressions and interactions because they autoplay in the feed.
-This is more user-friendly than having to click a link which also boosts watch time and comments.
+Native videos attract more impressions and interactions because they autoplay in the immersive video feed.
+This is more user-friendly than having to click a link, which also boosts watch time and comments.

-LinkedIn native videos are an excellent tool for professionals to share short form explainer and thought leadership content.
-Businesses similarly use LinkedIn native videos for product explainers and demos as well as recruitment videos and job ads.
-They can be high budget corporate productions, but videos shot with a phone or webcam also drive engagement.
+LinkedIn native videos are an excellent tool for professionals to share short-form explainer and thought leadership content.
+Businesses also use videos on LinkedIn for product explainers and demos, as well as recruitment videos and job advertisements.
+They can be high-budget corporate productions, but videos shot with a phone or webcam also drive engagement.

 An screenshot of a LinkedIn native video posted by The LEGO Group.